colts70/The-Sematic-Stack/README.md

 A master key for one specific lock: first-hop semantic identity.

-Realistic impact when DFH is honored
+Realistic impact when DFH is honored:

-Hallucination caused by identity ambiguity: ↓ 70–90%
+Hallucination caused by identity ambiguity: ↓

-Semantic drift across re-indexing: ↓ 60–80%
+Semantic drift across re-indexing: ↓

-Misattribution / citation errors: ↓ ~70%
+Misattribution / citation errors: ↓

-Compute wasted on “what is this?”: ↓ ~90%
+Compute wasted on “what is this?”: ↓

-“Directional estimates / hypothesis”

-“Assumes agents honor DFH”

-“Will vary by domain type + ambiguity level + enforcement strictness

 “This repository defines HESS as a deterministic, external, network-resolvable semantic first-hop protocol for AI and crawlers.”